Effective 1 on 1 meetings can seem like an albino peacock at some companies: rarely seen, but potentially awesome.

 It's more than a feeling.
 Researchers at Harvard found that *nothing* is more motivating than this feeling of progress.
 As they discovered:

 "Of all the things that can boost emotions, motivation, and perceptions during a workday, the single most important is making progress in meaningful work."

-What’s more meaningful than progress on what you talk about in effective 1 on 1 meetings?
+What's more meaningful than progress on what you talk about in your 1 on 1 meetings?

 If you've had a good discussion in your 1 on 1 meeting, then the crucial follow-up step is to establish what can be done about it.
 Ask, "What do you think we can both do for next time based on what we talked about?"

 By presenting it as a question, you make your manager feel like part of the solution, which makes them more likely to keep their commitments coming from it.
 You can, and should, also propose next steps to make it a group action.

 The best part is, this creates a social contract; if you deliver for your manager on your action items, they're more likely to keep their end of the agreement, too.
 You can even try reciprocity again by saying, "If I've done this, can you do this for me?"